CyberneticDruid/odin-redot/readme.md

-# Godot Toolkit for Odin
+# Redot Toolkit for Odin

 > [!WARNING]
 > **This toolkit is a Work In Progress!**
 >
 > If you are using parts of it, beware of sudden major changes to the API, structure, and features.

-This currently targets Godot v4.4.
-The base interface is backwards compatible with v4.3 and v4.2, and may even work with v4.1, **but it will not work with v4.0**.
-For a version which works with `v4.0` use the [dev-4.0-2024-02 release](https://github.com/dresswithpockets/odin-godot/tree/dev-4.0-2024-02).
+This currently targets Redot 26.2 (Godot v4.5).
+Works with Redot LTS 26.1, likely to work with Redot 4.4, maybe a few older versions.

-Checkout releases for each Godot version here: https://github.com/dresswithpockets/odin-godot/releases - Some are more stable than others.
+If you're waiting for Godot: https://github.com/dresswithpockets/odin-godot/

 ## Base GDExtension Bindings